Bioluminescence modeling for deep sea experiments: Current Modeling

 Finally, the term in the third line of \eqref{discr_u_eqn} corresponds to the SUPG stabilization, and the discretized momentum equation's residual appearing in it is given by

 Further, the stabilisation parameter is set to

-where $\kappa(x) = 1$ for $x<2.75$ m, and $\kappa(x) = 1/6$ otherwise. $\Delta t$ and $\Delta x$ denote the time step and (local) mesh size, respectively.
+where $\kappa(x) = 1$ for $x<3.75$ m, and $\kappa(x) = 1/6$ otherwise. $\Delta t$ and $\Delta x$ denote the time step and (local) mesh size, respectively.
 This choice of $\tau$ is similar to one often considered in the literature (e.g. \cite{tezduyar1991stabilized}), up to the additional parameter $\kappa$.
 In the model used in this paper two sources of instabilities appeared frequently: first, towards the later stages of the wake, where the resolution is relatively coarser, vortices may become unstable.
 Second, the separated boundary layer filaments may become unstable.
-We found that different values of $\kappa(x)$ were suited best for these two types of instability, thus motivating the split used in $\tau$ as given above.\\ \\ Next to the momentum equation, the incompressibility condition \eqref{NS_eqn_incompr} is used to derive an equation for the pressure field.
+We found that different values of $\kappa(x)$ were suited best for these two types of instability, thus motivating the split used in $\tau$ as given above.\\ \\ Before moving on to the time discretization, we include a small remark on the significance of $\tau$.
+For this purpose, we ignore the viscosity contribution in \eqref{def_tau}, set $\kappa(x) = 1$ and approximate the velocity $\mathbf{u}$ via $\Delta x$ and $\Delta t$ according to a CFL type criterion.
+The resulting SUPG stabilization parameter then reduces to

+With this in mind, the SUPG method can also be seen as a sub-grid scale model, and $\tau$ -- which is paired with the velocity residual $\mathbf{u}_{res}$ -- corresponds to a time scale in which sub-grid contributions take an effect on the resolved scales. \\ \\ Next to the momentum equation, the incompressibility condition \eqref{NS_eqn_incompr} is used to derive an equation for the pressure field.
 The latter equation then appears in the time-discretized scheme, where the momentum equation is first solved for to obtain a predicted velocity $\mathbf{u}^p$.
 Given the nonlinear advection term $(\mathbf{u} \cdot \nabla) \mathbf{u}$, this is done in an iterative manner according to \begingroup \endgroup where $(\mathbf{u}^n, p^n)$ are the known fields of the current time step (starting from the initial conditions $(\mathbf{u}^0, p^0)$).
 Further, the mid-point averages $\bar{\mathbf{u}}^{p,i+1}$ and $\bar{\mathbf{u}}^*$ are given by

 for unknown $\mathbf{u}^{p,i+1}$ to be solved for, and the current iteration's known guess $\mathbf{u}^{p, i}$.
 Note that in the first iteration, the latter guess is set to $\mathbf{u}^n$, while in each following one it is set to the velocity field computed in the previous iteration.
 Finally, we note that the residual in the SUPG term is time-discretized according to \\ Once the final predicted velocity $\mathbf{u}^p$ has been computed in the loop's last iteration, the pressure corresponding to the next time level $n+1$ is obtained by solving an update equation of the form